mohsenhy/UNet/Readme.md

-# U-Net: Convolutional Networks for Biomedical Image Segmentation
+# U-Net: Convolutional Networks for Image Segmentation

 ## Introduction
 U-Net is a convolutional neural network (CNN) architecture developed for biomedical image segmentation.
 It was introduced by Olaf Ronneberger, Philipp Fischer, and Thomas Brox in their 2015 paper.
 U-Net is designed to work with fewer training samples but still achieve precise segmentation, which is crucial in medical imaging.